You may not always enjoy being in them, but business meetings remain the backbone of organisational life.

 4. Choose the Right Format (In-Person, Virtual, Hybrid)

-Different meeting types require different formats.
+Different meeting types require different formats, with studies showing remote and hybrid meetings often increase tools usage and scheduling demand.
 A Zoom meeting works for a quick follow up meeting, while an in-person session is better for decision making meetings or problem solving meetings.
 For such meetings, a Persy Work pod offers the right balance of privacy, practicality and cost.

 5. Automate Scheduling and Reminders

-Automated scheduling tools help ensure meetings start on time.
+Automated scheduling tools – supported by a room occupancy sensor – help ensure meetings start on time.
 These systems reduce conflicts, help with schedule meetings across teams, and keep team members aligned.
 Automating reminders also reduces the admin burden for the designated facilitator or project manager.

 6. Establish Ground Rules for Productivity